A Community Health Needs Assessment (CHNA) helps hospitals and insurers target funding for community benefits.

-- Mercy Medical Center (a member of Sisters of Providence Health System)
+- Mercy Medical Center (a member of Trinity Health of New England)

 - Shriners Hospitals for Children – Springfield

-A Regional Advisory Council (RAC) that includes the Coalition plus approximately 20 community-based organizations and service providers in Western is guiding the CHNA process.
+A Regional Advisory Council (RAC) that includes the Coalition plus approximately 20 community-based organizations and service providers in Western guided the CHNA process.

-The Public Health Institute of Western MA is the lead consultant working with Community Health Solutions. the Pioneer Valley Planning Commission and the Franklin Regional Council of Governments to implement the 2019 Community Health Needs Assessments for the Coalition of Western Massachusetts Hospitals/Insurer.
+The Public Health Institute of Western MA was the lead consultant working with Collaborative for Educational Services the Pioneer Valley Planning Commission and the Franklin Regional Council of Governments to implement the 2019 Community Health Needs Assessments for the Coalition of Western Massachusetts Hospitals/Insurer.
 PHIWM also led the 2016 Community Health Needs Assessments.
 You can see the 2016 CHNA reports on PHIWM’s website.

 What is the process?